txn2/txagent/README.md

 ## TODO

+- Check configuration on interval (ensure state)
+- Validate configs
 - Documentation, Use Case and Examples
-- Check configuration on interval
-- Option to include watchtower
-- Remote logging

 ## DONE